 - Check for rust, especially around the chassis and underneath.
 If there is fresh paint, it could be the sign of a cover-up job.
 Rust is a big problem with caravans and very expensive to fix.

-- Check everything else, from the cooker, the fridge, the beds and windows.
+- Check everything else, from the cooker, the camping fridge, the beds and windows.
 Even if you don’t discover any major flaw, any minor ones may help you bargain down the price.

 - Check for signs of water leakage.
 A leaking caravan is a very miserable place to be.